captbaritone/webamp/README.md

 ## Deploying

+[Netlify](https://www.netlify.com/) watches GitHub for new versions of master.
+When a new ve

 [Travis](https://travis-ci.org/) runs the build and then pushes the contents of `./built` to the `gh-pages` branch of this repository.
 GitHub Pages then serve that directory as <https://webamp.org>.
 CloudFlare sits in front of GitHub pages to provide the SSL certificate.

 In short, deploying should be as simple as pushing a commit to master which builds, lints and passes all tests.